 As former Assistant Attorney for the City of Charlotte in charge of eminent domain (condemnation) matters, Paul Whitfield brings his years of eminent domain experience to the negotiation table and the courtroom.

-To arrange a consultation to discuss your eminent domain concerns, please call or email our office and we will schedule an appointment to speak with a lawyer at your convenience.
+To arrange a consultation to discuss your eminent domain concerns, please call or email the Law Offices of Paul Whitfield and we will schedule an appointment to speak with a lawyer at your convenience.